JHARB47/pole-height-app/README.md

 - CSV (ZIP): poles, spans, existing lines aligned to the selected preset
 - GeoJSON (ZIP) and KML (ZIP)
-- Shapefile (ZIP): optional dependency
+- Shapefile (ZIP): optional dependency; install only if you need export functionality

 Shapefile export is lazy-loaded and won’t affect bundle size unless used.
 To enable it locally: